jsmolka/blog/content/posts/real-language-features/index.md

 assert(range(0, 10, 1) == (0 ..
 10))
 ```

-Unfortunately, iterators in drizzle are not zero cost like in compiled languages.
+Unfortunately, iterators in drizzle are not zero-cost like in compiled languages.
 Using the `..` expression first allocates a `Range` and then a `RangeIterator` object.
-The worst-case in that regard is iterating a string.
-There are no single characters in drizzle which means that every character is represented as an immutable string which is allocated in each iteration.
+The worst case in that regard is iterating a string.
+There are no single characters in drizzle which means that every character is represented as an immutable string that is allocated in each iteration.

 ```drizzle
 for c in "slow":